FTL-team/clover_sim/docs/tasks.md

 4. Write a task based on example task

-> After changes in task you should change something in `package.xml`(for example just add extra space) and restart clover_sim(task should be rebuilt)
+> After changes in task you should change something in `package.xml`(for example just add extra space) and restart cloversim(task should be rebuilt)

 ## Randomizations utils